johnperry-math/AoC2023/README.md

 #### Ada

-Originally I declared the `Finalize` subprogram within `Read_Input`.
+* Originally I declared the `Finalize` subprogram within `Read_Input`.
   However, that looked ugly, so after cleaning up, I made it more conventional.
+* After implementing the Rust, I went back and re-did the Ada using Ada 2012's quantified expressions and Ada 2022's `declare` expressions and `'Reduce` expressions.
+  I ended up like the result very much.
+  Some of it's very much clearer; other parts are at worst comparable, I think.
+* The `'Reduce` expression uses a custom accumulator type and reduction function!
+* In the process, I noticed that the `Object` type used a custom `Repr` function for output... but Ada 2022 allows one to define a custom `'Image` attribute, so I did that, too!

 #### Rust